Rami24t/FlowerOfLifeinSCSS/README.md

- reCreating my flower of life css style3 animation using SCSS and HTML.
+Flowers of life css animation(s) using SCSS, JS, and HTML.